mjfusa/Message-Center-Agent/README.md

 ## Provisioning the Agent for testing and demos

-1. You're now ready to deploy the M365 Copilot Message Center Agent using the Microsoft 365 Agents Toolkit (ATK) CLI.
+You're now ready to deploy the M365 Copilot Message Center Agent using the Microsoft 365 Agents Toolkit (ATK) CLI.

+1. Start a new PowerShell terminal and change to the root folder of the cloned repository.
 1. In the root folder of the repository, run the following command to deploy the agent:

    ```bash